Nutterules/ZettelKasten/Mein Kampf.md

 - but where is the 'Davar Hashem'?  how do i find it and connect to it?

-I am pulled on the one hand by things i think could genuinely enhance my understanding of the world in a deep and profound way and on the other
+I am pulled on the one hand by things i think could genuinely enhance my understanding of the world in a deep and profound way (maths, science and philosophy) but pulled on the other hand by obligation and duty to Torah learning which brings me nothing